vojtechmares/vojtechmares.com/content/about.md

 There is a list of technologies I am interested in, I'm sure I've missed some so do no take it for granted that what is not here I do not care about.

-_git, PHP, Golang, Rust, NodeJS, async programming, distributed systems, cloud, serverless, devops, security, linux (servers), SQL databases (MySQL, MariaDB, PostgreSQL), Redis, queues (RabbitMQ, AWS SQS), multiplayer games, realtime apps (chat, data processing), APIs & gRPC, scalable infrastructure, Kotlin, Docker, Kubernetes, nginx_
+*git, PHP, Golang, Rust, NodeJS, async programming, distributed systems, cloud (AWS), serverless, devops, security, linux (servers), SQL databases (MySQL, MariaDB, PostgreSQL), Redis, message queues (RabbitMQ, AWS SQS), multiplayer games, realtime apps, APIs & gRPC, scalable infrastructure, Kotlin, Docker, Kubernetes, nginx*

 ### Experiences

 At some point I have been working (professionally or in personal manner) with these technologies:

-_git, PHP, nginx, SQL databses (MySQL, MariaDB, PostgreSQL), Sentry, Redis, RabbitMQ, NodeJS (Yarn, Babel, Webpack, Vue.js and some of server-side JS), Python, Java, Golang, Linux (Debian, Ubuntu, Alpine), Docker, GitHub & GitLab & BitBucket, Kubernetes, Digital Ocean's cloud (Managed Kubernes), Apache, HTTP API(s)_
+*git, PHP, nginx, SQL databses (MySQL, MariaDB, PostgreSQL), Sentry, Redis, RabbitMQ, NodeJS (Yarn,, Webpack, Vue.js), Python, Java, Linux (Debian, Ubuntu, Alpine), Docker, GitHub & GitLab & BitBucket, GitLab CI/CD,  Kubernetes, Digital Ocean's cloud (Managed Kubernes), Apache*

 ## Personal interests